-Ira Levy is a partner in Goodwin Procter’s Litigation Department and a member of its Intellectual Property Practice.
-His practice focuses on the litigation of patent, trademark, copyright, false advertising and related matters for a wide array of industries and in a variety of technical disciplines.
-Mr. Levy has extensive experience with disputes involving biotechnology, pharmaceuticals and chemistry; electronics, computers and telecommunications; mechanical devices; industrial and consumer products; and the Internet, new media and ecommerce.
+Ira Levy is a senior partner in Goodwin Procter's IP Litigation Group, whose practice focuses on the litigation of patent, trademark, copyright, false advertising, trade secrets, licensing and related matters for a wide array of industries and in a variety of technical disciplines.
+Mr. Levy has over 25 years’ experience with disputes involving biotechnology, pharmaceuticals and chemistry; electronics, computers and telecommunications; mechanical devices; industrial and consumer products; and the Internet, new media and e-commerce.

-Mr. Levy has handled numerous bench and jury trials in federal and state courts nationwide.
-He also has significant experience practicing before the U.S. Court of Appeals for the Federal Circuit, the U.S. Patent and Trademark Office’s Trademark Trial and Appeal Board, the World Intellectual Property Organization’s arbitration board and the National Advertising Division of the Council of Better Business Bureau.
-In addition to his litigation work, Mr. Levy works closely with the firm’s Business Law Practice counseling clients on general corporate matters involving intellectual property and the Internet, as well as transactional due diligence.
+Mr. Levy has first chaired numerous bench and jury trials in federal courts nationwide.
+He also has significant experience practicing before the United States Supreme Court, where he worked on the winning side of the B&B Hardware v.
+Hargis trademark matter, various U.S. Courts of Appeals, including the Federal Circuit and the Second Circuit, the U.S. Patent and Trademark Office's Patent Trial and Appeal Board and Trademark Trial and Appeal Board, the World Intellectual Property Organization's arbitration board and the National Advertising Division of the Council of Better Business Bureau.
+In addition to his litigation work, Mr. Levy works closely with the firm's Business Law Practice counseling clients on general corporate matters involving intellectual property and the Internet, as well as transactional due diligence.
+Ira is a frequent lecturer on intellectual property matters, and since 2004 has been the co-chair of PLI’s Advanced Licensing program.
+He is also a lecturer instructor on intellectual property strategy and licensing at the Cornell University-Technion Masters of Law Program, and teaches Intellectual Property Law as part of the Law For Non-Lawyers MBA program.

 Willy Jay is a partner in the firm’s Litigation Department and a co-chair of its Appellate Litigation Practice.
 A former Assistant to the Solicitor General, Mr. Jay has extensive experience with litigation in the U.S. Supreme Court and U.S. Courts of Appeals.
 He has argued 11 cases before the Supreme Court, briefed more than 20 cases on the merits and briefed more than 150 cases at the certiorari stage.
 He also has significant experience with cases in the Court’s original jurisdiction.